CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 #### What do we call an *in-place* sort?

+sort() - is a list method that modifies the list in place,

+sorted() - is a built-in function that creates a new list without touching the original one.

+There are other methods beside these.

+e.g. the "bubble-sort", which sorts the list element-by-element

 numbers = [1, 2, 56, 32, 51, 2, 8, 92, 15]
 i = 0
 j = 0